karegoie/sunfish/README.md

 2. Generate candidate CDS for each sequence and strand:
    - Contiguous ORFs: consider every DNA subsequence; translate until first stop
    - Spliced ORFs: identify canonical splice signals (GT..AG on +, CT..AC on −) and enumerate 2–4 exon combinations; concatenate exon segments, then translate
+   - Each intron contributes a penalty driven by PWM support and intron length; weak sites or excessive splicing are filtered before reporting
    - Map coordinates back to original reference for the minus strand
 3. Validate each translated peptide by requiring, for all 20 amino acids:
    - P_stat = sigmoid(w_0 + w·counts) from the learned model
    - P_theory = P[X ≥ k] where X ~ Binomial(L, q) with q = count_j / L
    - Accept if P_stat ≥ P_theory for every amino acid
+4. Rank spliced candidates originating from the same start codon by their peptide P_stat and emit up to the built-in alternative isoform cap (`DEFAULT_MAX_ALTERNATIVE_ISOFORMS`, default 3) of non-duplicate isoforms with the highest scores.
-4. Output accepted candidates in GFF3 (gene/mRNA/CDS).
+5. Output accepted candidates in GFF3 (gene/mRNA/CDS).
 Multi-exon candidates produce multiple CDS lines.

 ## Standard 20 Amino Acids